-To properly keep the Holy Day, excluding the weekly Sabbath, you must travel to Jerusalem, the place YaHWeH chose to put His Name.
+To properly keep the High Holy Days, excluding the weekly Sabbath, you must travel to Jerusalem -- the place YaHWeH chose to put His Name.
 Jerusalem is really pronounced, YaH shalom, or Peace of YaH.
-It is supposed to be the City of Peace, but today, in these Times of the Gentiles it is anything but.
+It is supposed to be the City of Peace, but today, in these Times of the Gentiles it is anything but fulfilled or finished (Luke 21:23-5).
 Following in the example set forth by the destruction of the Temple I would say that the keeping of the Holy Days is, or has been put on hold.
 After all, where is the High Priest?
 As believers in the New Covenant our High Priest is in Heaven, and has promised to return and RESTORE what needs to be restored.

 No Temple, no High Priest and no animal sacrifices, seems to suggest we are not required to keep these Holy Days -- if Israelites cannot properly function without the Temple, then how can those trying to return to their Jewish Roots, as they call it, going to?
 Oh, yeah, they are giving themselves a pass.
 What does the Word in the New Covenant say?

 Gal 5:3 For I testify again to every man that is circumcised, that he is a debtor to do the whole law.

 Jas 2:10 For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.

 Wait, that was too easy, let's put this into the context of the teaching, and perhaps you will see were the stuggle begins and where it should end?

 (Gal 5:2) Behold, I Paul say to you, that if you be circumcised, Christ shall profit you nothing. (live as one requiring circumcision, as mandated by the Law or Torah)